Nineveh and Nimrud Palaces

 WMF and the Getty Conservation Institute, in collaboration with the Iraqi Ministry of Culture and the State Board of Antiquities and Heritage, in coordination with UNESCO, created the Iraq Cultural Heritage Conservation Initiative to address the damages and threats to ancient monuments in Iraq as a result of the 2003 war.

 Nineveh and Nimrud Palaces, included in the 2002 and 2004 Watch, received an award from the initiative for the reinstallation of the protective cover over Sennacherib’s palace at Nineveh, which had been stolen, leaving the reliefs exposed to the elements and looting.
 Guards were stationed at both Nineveh and Nimrud palaces to protect them from vandals and allow the palaces to function as site museums.
+In light of the April 2015 news reports indicating that Nimrud was destroyed, the documentation and knowledge gained about the site in earlier campaigns becomes ever more important.

 The palaces of Sennacherib at Nineveh and Assurnasirpal II at Nimrud are vestiges of the political, cultural, and artistic height of the Assyrian Empire.
 The remains of these palaces, the only Assyrian palaces left preserved and decorated with reliefs, are now protected against vandals and function as site museums where visitors can appreciate ancient wall reliefs in their original setting.